AlexJukes/CV/README.md

 Pair programming was at the core of the Makers Academy curriculum, and I relished the opportunity to work with others and write code together.
 I quickly realised that just as everyone is unique, so too is the way they code.
 Embracing challenging personalities and difficult feedback as sources of learning and growth rather than fear and apprehension is probably one of the most valuable skills I learned at Makers Academy.

-I already had a good grounding though. at Radish Fiction I was personally responsible for on-boarding and managing the most successful writer on the platform, among many others, with the CEO trusting that I could handle the egos that come with talent.
-As a rookie freelance web designer and developer, I couldn't rely on a wealth of technical experience to guarantee clients.
-Instead, it was my ability to make a client feel that I understood exactly what they wanted, that I was approachable and friendly, and above all that I was open to receiving feedback on how to improve that earned me regular work.
+I already had a good grounding though.
+At Radish Fiction I was personally responsible for on-boarding and managing the most successful writer on the platform, among many others, with the CEO trusting that I could handle the egos that come with talent.
+As a freelance web designer and developer, maintaining good relationships with clients was paramount for earning repeat business.

 > "We are thrilled and it has been painless, which is not normally the way."